IBM-AI-Hardware-Center/AiMOS/docs/_sources/aimos-env-basics.rst.txt

    cd $HOME
    df -h .

-If you need additional space for barn and barn-shared, please send an email to Lorraine Herger (herger@us.ibm.com) with the justification for increase the space and the requested space.
+If you need additional space for barn and barn-shared, please send an email to Lorraine Herger (herger@us.ibm.com) with the justification for increasing the space and the requested space.
 If Lorraine approves your request, she will forward the email to RPI for processing.

 .. code:: bash